Skip to main content

 Example cURL command

-In this example command, you have a local doc.rtf file that you want to upload to corpus 1, which is corpus_id = 1.
+In this example, you have a local doc.rtf file that you want to upload the corpus with the corpus_key as employee-handbook:

 -H 'Content-Type: multipart/form-data' \